 The French Huguenot Church in Charleston traces its beginnings in the Holy City to 1680, when 45 French Protestants – or Huguenots – were sent to the new colony by King Charles II to establish themselves as artisans and tradesmen.
 When the Edict of Nantes was revoked in 1685, many more Huguenots arrived to the land of religious freedom to practice their Calvinistic faith.

-In 1687 the first church on this site was built and Reverend Elias Prioleu became its first regular minister.
+In 1687 the first church on this site was built, and the Reverend Elias Prioleu became its first regular minister.
 The time of the weekly service was dependent on the tide in order to accommodate worshipers traveling to church by way of the rivers from the neighboring rice and indigo plantations.

 Services were originally conducted in French, but in 1828 English replaced French, in part as a means to increase membership.
 Despite this, membership continued to decrease over the years, and regular services ceased for much of the twentieth century.
 Prior to 1983, the church was primarily used for weddings, occasional church services, and Huguenot Society Meetings.
 Today weekly Sunday services are held in English, with an annual French service.

 The French Huguenot Church is listed in the National Register, which adds the following architectural details:

 Completed in 1845, the Huguenot Church was the first Gothic Revival building built in Charleston.
 It is an excellent example of Edward Brickell White’s versatility for he had recently completed both Greek Doric and Roman Doric buildings within the city.
 Though White was probably at his best in the design of buildings in the classic manner, the Huguenot Church appears to have been his first essay in Gothic.